 The third type of map in our process mapping series is the swim-lane.
-The Swim-lane map is also known as a process flow map or cross-functional flow chart.
+Other names for it are process flow map and cross-functional flow chart.
 This process flow map allows you to identify the duties and responsibilities of different departments or functions in a single process and see how they relate to each other.
-It displays how the process flows, showing the departments in a vertical lane and functions or objectives in a horizontal direction, or vice versa.
+It displays how the process flows using a table format similar to swim-lanes.
+It shows the departments in a vertical lane and functions or objectives in a horizontal direction, or vice versa.

-Swim-lane maps make it easier to visualize the responsibilities, duties, and objectives of each department as well as the bottlenecks, and redundancies.
-Its use is common in supply chain, sales, marketing, and product development.
+Swim-lane maps make it easier to visualize the responsibilities, duties, and objectives of each department.
+Also, it helps to see the bottlenecks and redundancies of the process.
+Its use is common in the supply chain, sales, marketing, and product development.

 When do you use a swim-lane map?